GoncaloGarcia/SEC-HDSCoin/README.md

 # SEC-HDSCoin

 HDS Coin is a projet introduced by Highly Dependable Systems course at IST.
-The main goal is to implement a secure and distributed server-client system.
+The main goal is to implement a secure and distributed ledger that resembles cryptocurrency.
+This project can withstand collusion between one client and one server assuming a ring of 5 servers.

 The 1st stage's description is defined at SEC-1718Project-stage1.pdf

-==== HOW TO RUN ====
+## HOW TO RUN

 On the root folder run: